Ernst Zundel, deported from Canada on Holocaust denial charges, dies at 78

 “I spoke to Ernst just hours before, and he was optimistic and upbeat as ever.
 There was no indication that anything was wrong,” Zundel wrote in the email.

 Zundel had lived in both Toronto and Montreal for years after emigrating in 1958.
-He was rejected twice for Canadian citizenship and moved to Pigeon Forge, Tennessee, but was sent back to Canada in 2003.
+He was rejected twice for Canadian citizenship and moved to Pigeon Forge, Tenn., but was sent back to Canada in 2003.

 He came to public attention in the 1980s with several publications including “The Hitler We Loved.”